Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/index.md

 #### Path via Glasgow

 Another route goes via Glasgow.
-This path has seven stations, but it's quicker if the edge weights are compared:
+This path has seven stations, but it's quicker if you compare the edge weights:

 1. Aberdeen
 2. Leuchars